Toward quantum-safe scalable networks: an open, standards-aware key management framework: Proposed system

 \subsection{Message Exchange/examples}

-This section presents two representative message exchange sequences to illustrate the operation of the proposed mechanism under different scenarios: one using a direct key delivery and the other involving a trusted relay-based relay path.
+This section presents two representative message exchange sequences under different scenarios: one using a direct key delivery and the other involving a trusted relay-based relay path.
 These examples focus on the interaction between the applications, vKMS, KMSs, and the QuSeC during the key request and delivery process.

 On the one hand, Figure \ref{fig:direct} shows the message flow for a \textbf{direct path} use case, where both applications (APP\_A and APP\_B) reside within the same QKD link domain (KMS\_3d-KMS\_4d).
 In this case, for APP\_A, the QuSeC determines that a direct delivery is possible and responds with the KMS identifier, allowing the vKMS to forward the \texttt{Get Key} request directly to KMS\_3d.
 The key is retrieved and delivered without invoking any relay operation.
 For APP\_B, the process is symmetric: it sends a \texttt{Get Key with ID} request to vKMS\_4, which queries the QuSeC to discover the identity of KMS\_4d, forwards the request, and retrieves the matching key.
 The mechanism by which the key ID is shared between applications is outside the scope of this work.